Angelina College: Campus

 The Lufkin campus has a dormitory for students.

 Academics

-The college offers a transfer core curriculum and associate degrees in occupational programs, certificates, and associate of applied sciences degrees, programs or classes in community services (noncredit) that lead to certifications or licensure, adult education, GED, and ESL courses.
-Angelina College enrolls more than 4,000 students with the majority of those attending class on-campus.
+The college offers a transfer core curriculum and associate's degrees in occupational programs, certificates, and associate of applied sciences degrees, programs or classes in community services (noncredit) that lead to certifications or licensure, adult education, GED, and ESL courses.
+Angelina College enrolls more than 4,000 students with the majority of those attending class on campus.

 Angelina College is accredited by the Southern Association of Colleges and Schools to award the associate of arts, associate of science, and associate of applied science degrees.
 In addition, it offers certificates and degrees in various programs tailored toward the local economy, especially programs in the medical field such as respiratory care, radiology, EMS, nursing (vocational and a two-year RN program), pharmacy technician, and surgical technician.

 Divisions

 Programs in the college are organized into these schools of instruction/divisions: